Episcopal Diocese of Bethlehem

 The Episcopal Diocese of Bethlehem covers fourteen counties in Pennsylvania to the north and west of Philadelphia.
 The current bishop, the Rt.
 Rev. Kevin D. Nichols, was elected as Bishop on April 28, 2018, and consecrated on September 15, 2018.
 The cathedral is the Cathedral Church of the Nativity in Bethlehem.
-The pro-Cathedral is St. Stephen's, Wilkes-Barre.
-Between the 1970s and the 2020s, the diocese has been a major epicenter for clerical sexual abuse claims regarding priests, youth leaders, and organists, with multiple thousands of criminal charges against clergy and lay employees.
+The pro-Cathedral is St. Stephen's Cathedral in Wilkes-Barre, Pennsylvania.